 The architecture of the building that houses the museum is inspired by Tennessee's first prison, Tennessee State Prison, which was built in the late 1800s.
-It also draws inspiration from its namesake, the infamous Alcatraz Federal Penitentiary that operated between 1934 - 1963 off of the coast of San Francisco, California.
+It also draws inspiration from its namesake, the infamous Alcatraz Federal Penitentiary which operated between 1934 and 1963 off the coast of San Francisco, California.

 When you visit, you’ll have the chance to stroll through the exhibits and interactive experiences that are located throughout the nearly 25,000 square foot space.

 You can also purchase an additional ticket to experience some incredible interactive experiences.
 One option is The Heist, a laser maze challenge where you can pretend you’re participating in a museum burglary.
 The Top Detective Challenge is another option in which guests can follow a series of clues throughout the museum to see if they have what it takes to be a detective!
 These games elevate the experience for guests of all ages and are great options for young kids who may not be interested in the gritty details of other exhibits.

 Punishment is another interactive exhibition where guests can learn about the real side of crime that is hidden under the glossy veneer of Hollywood films.
 This exhibit may not be as suitable for children, as it covers all of the possible consequences of committing a serious crime.
 You can get your mugshot taken, and participate in a lineup where someone is on the other side of a pane of one-way glass.
 You can also see what it’s like to take a lie detector test.